 That being said, here are the top ten herbs I love having on hand in my own home apothecary.
 These are versatile and make a great place to start if you want a list of suggestions.

-The best thing about many of the herbs on this list is they are “everyday herbs” and can be used safely on a regular basis.
+The best thing about many of the herbs on this list is they are “everyday herbs” and can be used safely by most people on a regular basis.
 Nettles, calendula, and plantain are gentle nutritive herbs with an additional range of more specific applications.
 Eleuthero and tulsi are adaptogens.
 Elecampane is a digestive bitter as well as a lung tonic.
 You’ll be impressed by the depth to these herbs if you take the time to study each one!

 How much do you need?